zijianhuang/openapiclientgen/README.md

 	public string ContainerNameSuffix { get; set; } = "Client";

 	/// <summary>
 	/// Assuming the client API project is the sibling of Web API project.
 Relative path to the WebApi project should be fine.
+C# only.
 	/// </summary>
 	public string ClientLibraryProjectFolderName { get; set; }